 - Loosely tie the legs together with kitchen twine.

-- Place in oven and roast the turkey for 1 hour.
+- Place the turkey in the oven and roast for 1 hour.

 - Remove from the oven, turn the turkey over, and baste with 1/2 cup of stock.